FREQUENTLY ASKED QUESTIONS

 We are so lucky!
 There are loads of people are making fantastic retro-inspired clothes.
 Among

-9. Who are Ron and Gio -- Rusty's Rhythm Pals?
+9. Who are Ron and Ted -- Rusty's Rhythm Pals?

 Ron & Ted are the co-teachers with Rusty on the Tuesday and Thursday Lindy by the Sea classes.
 Aside from being great guys and two great dancers, you carn more learn more about them by going clicking: RON and TED.

 10. Where do you get your shoes?